arangodb/docs-hugo/site/content/3.12/data-science/graphml/getting-started-with-arangographml.md

 `arangoml` package.
 {{< /tip >}}

-## Specifications
+The following is a guide to show how to use the `arangoml` package in order to:
+- Manage projects
+- Featurize data
+- Submit training jobs
+- Evaluate model metrics
+- Generate predictions

-The `arangoml` package requires a properly formed specification.
+The `arangoml` package requires properly formed **specifications**.
 The specifications describe the task being performed and the data being used.
 The ArangoGraphML services work closely together, with one task providing inputs to another.